stared/gossipingcommons/README.md

 *Ever wondered if you can share a gossip?
 Now there is a license framework for that!*

-"WORK" IN PROGRESS (feel invited to join, contribute, or distract me (the last one is significantly easier))

-It was intended to be for the April Fools' Day (2019), but I didn't take this deadline too seriously.
-Plus, you know, it is hard to compete with all these corporate adverts.

 ## Example licenses

 ### No author please, and don't tell anyone